EPPlusSoftware/EPPlus/Readme.md

 ## Announcement: new license model from version 5
 EPPlus has from version 5 and up changed its license from LGPL to [Polyform Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).

-With the new license EPPlus is still free to use in some cases, but will require a commercial license to be used in a commercial business.
+With the Polyform Noncommercial license EPPlus is still free to use in some cases, but will require a commercial license to be used in a commercial business.

 This is explained in more detail [here](https://www.epplussoftware.com/Home/LgplToPolyform).